Getting started

 3. **Mode** — create **from scratch**, **import from Platform projects** (like the Demos shipped with the framework) or **import from a Git remote** (any repository carrying the Bootgly project signature);

 4. **Project** — from scratch: pick the project path (e.g. `App` or `App/API`), interface (`CLI` or `WPI`), port, description, version and author.
 From Platform projects: just multi-select the projects (Space marks, Enter confirms) — each one is copied under its own platform path, no questions asked; existing copies are flagged `(overwrite)` and refreshed.
-From a Git remote: type the repository URL, the target path and the interface — the repository is cloned and validated (`*.project.php` signature);
+From a Git remote: type the repository URL, the target path and the interface — the repository is cloned and validated (`*.Project.php` signature);

 5. **Confirm** — review the summary (mode, imports with their platform of origin, overwrites) and confirm.
 Projects land in `projects/<Path>/` and are registered in `projects/Bootgly.projects.php`.